 How sticky is Quora?
 Quora vs. Reddit

 By looking at the comparison between Quora and Reddit, it seems clear that Reddit is stickier than Quora:

-In fact, regarding page views and time spend on page Reddit shows 10:33 minutes and 7.43 respectively.
+Regarding page views and time spent on a page, Reddit shows 10:33 minutes and 7.43, respectively.
 Compared to Quora 2:34 minutes and 2.15 page views.

 See how Google answers with a featured snippet to an otherwise complex query by getting content from Quora

 Quora is a Q&A platform that empowers people to share and grow the world’s knowledge.
 The vast majority of human knowledge is still not on the internet.
 Most of it is trapped in the form of experience in people’s heads, or buried in books and papers that only experts can access.
 More than a billion people use the internet yet only a tiny fraction contribute their knowledge to it.
 We want to democratize access to knowledge of all kinds—from politics to painting, cooking to coding, etymology to experiences—so if someone out there knows something, anyone else can learn it.
 Our mission is to share and grow the world’s knowledge, and we’re building a world-class team to help us achieve this mission.

 I believe three critical factors contributed and contribute to Quora success:

 From the mission above, it’s clear that Quora is about knowledge.